Landewednack School’s Vision Statement for PE:

 N stands for Never give up (determination) and

 E stands for Everyone together-child, school and community.

 These values also work alongside the British values of Respect, Self-Respect, Responsibility, Fairness, Justice and Tolerance.
 Our funding in the sports premium helps to ensure that the Real PE programme is taught to all our children.
-Our infant children are taught the fundamental skills of Agility, Balance and Co-ordination whilst our junior children are also taught the more traditional sports.
+Our children are taught the fundamental skills of Agility, Balance and Co-ordination and from year 2 onwards, are also taught the more traditional sports.

 - Teachers to attend Real PE, Real Gym and Balanceability training courses.